 Step 1: Complete Application for Benefits

 VA regulations governing institution-approved training of veterans and/or dependents of veterans require that certain documents be on file prior to certification of enrollment.
 To start the application process to use your GI Bill® or to use the GI Bill® of your spouse or parent, you first need to submit an application for benefits.

 Information concerning applying for the GI Bill® can be found on the website at www.benefits.va.gov/gibill.
 If VA benefits have been received for prior training at another institution, the student must submit form 22-1995, Change of Program or Place of Training.

 Please check the groups (A or B) below to see what information needs to accompany your request.

 - Ch.
 30 - Active Duty/Former Active Duty

 - Ch.
 33 Post 09/11 GI Bill

 - Ch.
 33 TOE 09/11 GI Bill Transfer of Eligibility

 - Ch.
 1607 - Reserve Education Assistance Program (REAP)

-Individuals applying for benefits under Group A are encouraged to submit a copy of their DD-214 (Member 4) or National Guard form DD-2384 “NOBE” signed by the Unit Commander, Certificate of Eligibility in addition to a copy of the application.
+Individuals applying for benefits under Group A are encouraged to submit a copy of their DD-214 (Member 4) or National Guard form DD-2384 “NOBE” signed by the Unit Commander and Certificate of Eligibility.

 Group B: Individuals under the following category: